 According to a study published in JAMA, patients treated at major teaching hospitals have up to 20% higher odds of survival than those treated at non-teaching hospitals.
-When hospitals or clinics in a system can incorporate key learnings from an academic learning health system, they give patients access to highly specialized services and advanced technology for diagnostics and treatment.
+Major teaching hospitals form the hub of academic medical centers, which give patients access to highly specialized services and advanced technology for diagnostics and treatment.
 This is particularly meaningful for our region, which is home to a high proportion of residents over age 65, who generally require more specialized care than younger patients.

-“Academic learning health systems have the resources and expertise to innovate and adapt the latest medical discoveries and technologies into clinical practice,” said Don McClain, MD, PhD, director of the Wake Forest School of Medicine Clinical and Translational Science Institute.
-“Health systems that infuse their academic arm into clinical care also bring more opportunities to participate in clinical trials, allowing patients to benefit from tomorrow’s clinical advances today.”
+“Academic medical centers have the resources and expertise to innovate and adapt the latest medical discoveries and technologies into clinical practice,” said Don McClain, MD, PhD, director of the Wake Forest School of Medicine Clinical and Translational Science Institute.
+“Such centers infuse their academic arm into clinical care, bring more opportunities to participate in clinical trials, and allow patients to benefit from tomorrow’s clinical advances today.”

-Our interpretation of an academic learning health system will help us take our research, education and treatment into the future, setting us apart from traditional models and highlighting our ability to revolutionize health care, both in our community and beyond.
+Atrium Health Wake Forest Baptist is pushing the academic medical center model even further and creating a one of a kind academic learning health system.
+Our academic learning health system will take our research, education and treatment into the future, setting us apart from traditional models and highlighting our ability to revolutionize health care, both in our community and beyond.
 We will intentionally translate innovative research into clinical practice, embed our academic expertise into health system science, engage basic science into population health and then disseminate successful practices externally to advance health nationally and internationally.

 As an academic learning health system, Atrium Health Wake Forest Baptist and Wake Forest School of Medicine are uniquely positioned at the forefront of this new era of health care.
 Through a strategic combination with Atrium Health and the addition of a second School of Medicine campus in Charlotte, this designation is more than a name—it’s an opportunity for exponential growth.
 The increased health system footprint increases the opportunity for uniting community-focused care with leading-edge medical research and training, providing world-class care, innovation and education close to home.

-“Academic learning health systems have the resources and expertise to innovate and adapt the latest medical discoveries and technologies into clinical practice,” - Don McClain, MD, PhD
+“Academic medical centers have the resources and expertise to innovate and adapt the latest medical discoveries and technologies into clinical practice,” - Don McClain, MD, PhD

 What does it mean to be an academic learning health system?

-The academic learning health system is a modern take on a longstanding tradition in medicine.
-Sometimes called teaching hospitals or academic medical centers, learning health systems are grounded in the idea that combining care, research and medical education creates synergies that lead to better health, accelerates innovations and provides a richer learning experience to cultivate tomorrow’s health care leaders.
+An academic learning health system is grounded in the idea that combining care, research and medical education creates synergies that lead to better health, accelerates innovations and provides a richer learning experience to cultivate tomorrow’s health care leaders.

 “The picture of an academic learning health system would not be two silos – academics and a health system – but one construct where the core heartbeat is your academic enterprise, and we interact in a way that creates this perpetual circle of engagement where the insight gained is used for research and is more immediately applied in the health system,” says Terry Hales, MBA, executive vice chief academic officer for administration.